-Por tfolio Benchmark Net Return (%) Value Added (%) Conclusions А Actual Portfolio 7.5 0.5% (A - B) CIO outperformed the Benchmark Portfolio from these sources: i) manager selection (including security selection effects) and ii) other effects В Benchmark Portfolio 7.0 n/a
+Por tfolio Benchmark Net Return (%) Value Added (%) Conclusions A Actual Portfolio 7.5 0.5% (A - B) CIO outperformed the Benchmark Portfolio from these sources: i) manager selection (including security selection effects) and ii) other effects В Benchmark Portfolio 7.0 n/a

-- D. For the benefit of stakeholders, the Board shall also measure and report for comparison purposes, on a quarterly basis, the actual portfolio return relative to the return of the LCPP and relative to commonly cited benchmarks, including: - A 60% equity and 40% fixed income portfolio ("60/40 Portfolio") comprised of 60% MSCI ACWI IMI (net, unhedged) and 40% Bloomberg Barclays Global Aggregate Bond Index; and - 2.
-A peer group benchmark consisting of other U. S. public pension plans similar in size to the system, as reported in the InvestorForce Public DB > \$1B Net.
+- D. For the benefit of stakeholders, on a quarterly basis the Board shall also measure and report for comparison purposes, on a quarterly basis, the Aactual Pportfolio return relative to the return of the LCPP and relative to two commonly cited benchmarks, including: - A 60% equity and 40% fixed income portfolio ("60/40 Portfolio") comprised of 60% MSCI ACWI IMI (net, unhedged) and 40% Bloomberg Barclays Global Aggregate Bond Index; and - A peer group benchmark consisting of other U. S. public pension plans similar in size to the systemPlan, as reported in the InvestorForcementMetrics Public DB > \$1B Net.